ecospend/PayByBankSDK-iOS/README.md

 The Ecospend Gateway presents PayByBank SDK as an alternative and easier form of Open Banking Instant Payment solutions.
 PayByBank SDK provides you the option of downsizing the development effort for a PIS and AIS journeys to a single SDK integration.
 PayByBank undertakes all of interaction in the payment user journey with your branding on display.

+PayByBank SDK includes solutions of:

-- `Paylink` provides to execute the payment order.
+- [Paylink](https://docs.ecospend.com/api/paylink/V2/#tag/Paylink-API) provides to execute the payment order.
-- `FrPayment` provides to execute a standing order.
+- [FrPayment](https://docs.ecospend.com/api/paylink/V2/#tag/FrPayments-API) provides to execute a standing order.
-- `BulkPayment` provides to execute the Bulk Payment order.
+- [BulkPayment](https://docs.ecospend.com/api/paylink/V2/#tag/Bulk-Paymentlink-API) provides to execute the Bulk Payment order.
-- `VRPlink` provides to execute the Variable Recurring Payments consent.
+- [VRPlink](https://docs.ecospend.com/api/paylink/V2/#tag/Vrplink-API) provides to execute the Variable Recurring Payments consent.
-- `Datalink` is a whitelabel consent journey solution provided by Ecospend that downsizes the required implementation for the consent journey to a single endpoint integration.
+- [Datalink](https://docs.ecospend.com/api/ais/V2/#tag/Datalink-API) is a whitelabel consent journey solution provided by Ecospend that downsizes the required implementation for the consent journey to a single endpoint integration.
-- `Payment` provides to execute the domestic instant payments, international payments, and scheduled payments.
+- [Payment](https://docs.ecospend.com/api/pis/V2/#tag/Payments-API) provides to execute the domestic instant payments, international payments, and scheduled payments.

 ## Requirements